 On March 23, 1944, a unit of U.S. Army soldiers were crossing the Cumberland River near Hartsville when their boat capsized.
 The river was high and flowing fast that night, and twenty-one soldiers drowned.
 They hailed from places as far away as Massachusetts and Texas.

-Today, Trousdale County is home to a nuclear power plant that the Tennessee Valley Authority never finished.
-You can see the never-operational Hartsville Nuclear Power Plant from nearly 20 miles away.
-It sort of towers over Trousdale County.
+Trousdale County used to be the site of a nuclear power plant that the Tennessee Valley Authority never finished.
+You can a photo of the coolant tower of the Hartsville Nuclear Power Plant on the right.
+For about 50 years, it towered over Trousdale County.

 Trousdale County is also the answer to a trivia question: With about 110 square miles, it is Tennessee’s smallest county.